openfga/openfga/docs/check/README.md

 Each operand of the intersection rewrite is evaluated concurrently, and all operands must evaluate to an `{allowed: true}` outcome.
 The first `{allowed: false}` outcome from any operand will short-circuit the evaluation, because if any of the resolution paths return a falsy outcome then we can return immediately.
 The implementation of this can be seen in the [graph#intersection](https://github.com/openfga/openfga/blob/7bdf3398b47a96995cb0877f25b065a7f6f5a8e1/internal/graph/check.go#L296) resolver.

-Consider the following model and tuples:
+Consider the following m and tuples:
 ```
-model
+m
   schema 1.1

 type user